 Another helpful intervention is to use air filters and purifiers/sanitizers.
-I will write an article discussing them in more detail soon.
-For now, I will tell you what I use and recommend to my patients:
+Here’s what I use and recommend to my patients:

-- A HEPA filter that is capable of removing ultrafine particles (<0.1 microns) like mold, dust, pet dander, VOCs, and even viruses from the air.
+- A high-efficiency particulate air (HEPA) filter that is capable of removing ultrafine particles (less than 0.1 microns) like mold, dust, pet dander, VOCs, and even viruses from the air.
 These ultrafine particles represent 90 percent of all airborne pollution that you breathe.

 - An air sanitizer that eliminates allergens, odors, mold, and germs.

-- An IQAir HealthProPlus.
 IQAir makes HEPA filters that employ a four-stage filtration process (which includes activated carbon) to filter particles all the way down to 0.003 microns—the smallest particles that exist—with a guaranteed efficacy of more than 99.5 percent.
 We have one of these in the main living area of our home and one in the basement.
-Important note: Amazon.com is not an authorized reseller of IQAir, so if you purchase from there the warranty won’t be valid.
-I recommend purchasing directly from IQAir or from one of their authorized resellers.
+Important note: Amazon.com is not an authorized reseller of IQAir, so if you purchase a device from there, the warranty won’t be valid.
+I recommend purchasing it directly from IQAir or from one of their authorized resellers.

 These devices are not cheap, but given what I’ve come to understand about the importance of indoor air quality to health, and given that my wife, my daughter, and I are all genetically susceptible to CIRS, I think they’re worth the expense.
 As an added benefit, the air in your home will smell like it does outside!
 It’s an incredible difference.

 I hope this article has helped explain a frequently misunderstood illness.
 Please share this with those you think may be interested so we can help to spread awareness of this debilitating yet under-recognized condition.